aparnaroy/TalkToTheHand/README.md

 ## Challenges We Faced

 **UI Challenges:**
 One of the challenges we ran into was getting the ASL translator to convert from speech or text within the same text box.
-We decided to prioritize the overall functionality of the website, so we worked around the issue by making the convert from speech a separate area from the text.
+We decided to prioritize the overall functionality of the website, so we worked around the issue by making the convert-from-speech a separate area from the text.

-**State:** Another issue we ran into was figuring out how to change state with react/typescript and modifying arrays without crashing the website.
+**State:** Another issue we ran into was figuring out how to change state with React/typescript and modifying arrays without crashing the website.

 ## Accomplishments We're Proud Of

-We are proud of our live text-to-ASL feature that translates speech / text to ASL.
+We are proud of our live text-to-ASL feature that translates speech/text to ASL.
 We used the react-speech-recognition library and a growing dictionary of ASL images to make this possible.

 ## What We Learned